ArashMozhdehi/651-Final-Project-Backend/README.md

 It shows the user profile, including username, first name, last name, email address, weight, logged in devices and reviews on different places.
 It also allows user to make changes on the email, weight, password and write something about me.

 ## API Documentation
 There are 17 API endpoints built for this project.
 Please click [here](https://app.swaggerhub.com/apis-docs/uofcengo/BikeAssistance/1.0.0) to see the details with example of each of the API.
-[Requirement #5 – API documentation in details]

 ## Supplementary Information
 - [Mobile Application Manual]( https://arash-mozhdehi.gitbook.io/bike-assistant/v/mobile-application/)